About Leicestershire

 Reorganisation has been talked about in the past.
 In 2019 a business case was developed to show how much money could be saved from having one unitary council for Leicestershire.

-It is well known that Leicestershire has been frustrated in trying to achieve any devolution of powers and responsibilities, a frustration which has been shared by MPs and district councils.
+It is well known that Leicestershire has been frustrated in trying to achieve any devolution of powers and responsibilities.

 Is it a takeover of the district councils?